top of page

 Water

 I will always head out with 2L of water.
 Even though I carry a Katadyn water filter, you may not be able to find decent water and especially on a wild camp, you mustn't run out.
 On a day hike, I carry a bladder as it's easier to access.
 The rule is that you should drink around 500ml of water every hour, as that is how much you can sweat.
 Make sure you head out hydrated and top up when you get back.
-I love electrolyte tablets after a hike, SIS ones are my favourite as they replace all the minerals you will have lost, and without those minerals, you will feel tired.
+I love electrolyte tablets after a hike.
+SIS ones are my favourite as they replace all the minerals you will have lost, and without those minerals, you will feel tired.

 #8 - Do NOT Post Your Location

 Individuals with hearing or speech impairments can reach out to the 999 emergency services via text message.
 However, before utilizing this service, it is necessary to register with emergencySMS.
 It is highly recommended to register beforehand and not wait until an emergency occurs.
-To register, simply text ‘register’ to 999 and follow the instructions provided.
+To register, text 'register' to 999 and follow the instructions provided.
 In the event of an emergency, send a text message to 999 through the emergencySMS service, including information on the incident and the location, along with the word 'Police'.

 Please subscribe to my monthly newsletter to get more hiking routes, gear reviews, and much more straight to your inbox.